blackstork-io/fabric/docs/language/syntax.md

 }
 ```

-The argument name (`query_string` in the snippet above) can contain letters, digits, underscores (`_`), and hyphens (`-`).
-The first character of an identifier must not be a digit.
+The argument name, `query_string` in the snippet above, is allowed to contain letters, digits, underscores (`_`), and hyphens (`-`).
+However, the first character of an identifier must not be a digit.

 ## Blocks

-A block is a container that defines a configuration, a data requirement or a content structure.
+In the Fabric Configuration Language (FCL), a block serves as a versatile container defining configurations, data requirements, or content structures.
+An example is provided below:

 ```hcl
 document "alerts_overview" {